This blog may contain affiliate links. Read our disclosure policy for more info.

 We then headed off to a beach where the Elephant Seals mate and hang on the beach waiting to shed their fur for another few months in the ocean.
 These guys were amazing to see (although they don’t move much) we spent a long time watching them.

 After that, we went to my favorite place, the penguins!
-We got the opportunity to get within 1m of these beautiful animals and see them nurturing their nests (and some just struggling to stand with the extreme winds.)
+We got the opportunity to get within 1 m (3.3 feet) of these beautiful animals and see them nurturing their nests (and some just struggling to stand with the extreme winds.)
 It was unfortunate that no babies had hatched yet, but it was a good experience nonetheless.

-This particular tour is the same as what we did.
-It is a full day tour with the option to include whale watching!
+Tour Option: This particular tour is the same as what we did.
+It is a full-day tour with the option to include whale watching!
+Your day begins with a visit to the Carlos Ameghino Isthmus center where you’ll briefly learn about the local fauna and geology of the peninsula.

 2. Swimming with the Sea Lions